-The Netherlands focuses its support to global health R&D on PDPs, as they contribute to the country’s policies on sexual and reproductive health and rights (SRHR) as well as the development agenda ‘from aid to trade’, and the ‘roadmap neglected diseases’.
-This roadmap is part of the ‘Topsector Life Sciences & Health’, one of nine ‘Topsectors’ identified by the government in which the Dutch private sector and research centers aim to excel internationally.
-By 2025, the Dutch government wants the Dutch private sector working in life sciences and health to spend more than 10% of its revenue on R&D. ‘Solutions to neglected and poverty-related diseases’ is one of the ten roadmaps within the ‘Topsector Life Sciences and Health’.
+The Netherlands focuses its support to global health R&D on product development partnerships as they contribute to its development agenda, ‘Investing in Global Prospects’, as well as the ‘Roadmap on neglected diseases’.
+This roadmap is part of the ‘Topsector Life Sciences & Health’, one of nine ‘Topsectors’ set apart by the government as a joint venture between the Dutch private sector and research centers to excel internationally.
+‘Solutions to neglected and poverty-related diseases’ is one of the ten roadmaps within the ‘Topsector Life Sciences and Health’.
+The Dutch government engages with the private sector to ensure that by 2025, the Dutch private sector working in life sciences and health will spend more than 10% of its revenue on R&D.

 MFA sets strategy; Netherlands Enterprise agency manages funds related to global health R&D

-According to G-Finder data, the Dutch Ministry of Foreign Affairs (MFA), specifically the Directorate-General of Development Cooperation (DGIS), is the largest funder of global health R&D, channeling 84% of total health R&D in 2015.
-The remaining 16% of global health R&D funding is channeled through the Dutch Organization for Scientific Research (NOW).
+According to G-FINDER data, the Dutch Ministry of Foreign Affairs (MFA), specifically the Directorate-General of Development Cooperation (DGIS), is the largest funder of global health R&D, channeling virtually all (99.5%) of total health R&D funding in 2018.
+The remaining 0.5% comes from the Dutch Organization for Scientific Research – Global Development Division (WOTRO).
 Within DGIS, the Social Development Department (DSO) develops policies related to global health.
-Within DSO, the Health and AIDS Division (DSO/GA) is responsible for the PDP funds.
+Within DSO, the Health and AIDS Division (DSO/GA) is responsible for the PDP funds (including the current PDP III).
 DSO/GA reviews proposals together with the Netherlands Enterprise Agency (RVO).
 The MFA commissioned RVO, which is part of the Ministry of Economic Affairs, to manage the PDP III and LS&H4D funds on its behalf.